The Problem With Most Gummy Sweets

 3. Kervan (Turkey) — Best for Bulk Buying

-Kervan is a major Turkish confectionery manufacturer with a strong export presence in the US and growing UK availability.
-Their products carry halal certification and use beef gelatine.
+Kervan Gıda is a major Turkish confectionery manufacturer with a strong export presence in the US and growing UK availability.
+Their gummies are set with beef gelatine — confirmed on the ingredient panels — and Kervan is also Bebeto’s parent company.

 The standout product for US buyers is Kervan Gummy Stars in 5lb bulk bags — ideal for families, Eid celebrations, or anyone buying for groups.
 Kervan also produces gummy worms, peach rings, and sour belts.
-The bulk format offers strong value per unit and is consistently stocked on Amazon US.
+The bulk format offers strong value per unit, though Amazon US stock on the Kervan-branded bag fluctuates — check the current listing before ordering.

 4. Luxury Snacks Halal Gummy Bears (US)